fshowalter/movielog-archive/features/how-i-grade.md

 Lets start with a binary scale.
 A yes or no. Gene Siskel based the famous 'Thumbs up/Thumbs down' system on the thought that a person just wants to know: ' Should I see this movie?'[^1].

 It's a pragmatic approach, but how do you separate the good from the great?
-Put another way, one would give both _Batman Begins_ and _The Dark Knight_ a "Thumbs up" but they are not equal.
+Put another way, both _Batman Begins_ and _The Dark Knight_ would get a "Thumbs up" but they are not equal.

 Enter the star systems.
 Three stars all the way up to ten, with, perhaps, half-stars between.